nikita-kazakov/nikita-kazakov.github.io/_posts/2022-08-02-putting-baby-to-sleep.md

 # Don't try to wear your baby out

-While you can wear out kids and adults with strenuous activity, it does **NOT** apply to babies.
+While you can wear out older kids and adults with strenuous activity, it does **NOT** apply to babies.

 Newborns are too young and fragile.
 Their nervous systems don't resemble yours and mine.
 With newborns, sleep begets sleep.